Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat's principle and generalized Zermelo navigation problem.

-Indeed, this case would be proven if Lemma \ref{lem:exist} holds for this general setting.
-To check this, modify its proof as follows.
-For each neighborhood $U_i$ in the covering of the image of $\gamma$, choose the time orientation of the local splitting \eqref{one} such that $\gamma$ becomes future-pointing.
-Then, check the consistency of both, the construction in Remark \ref{rprevio} and the matching of the local variations of the $\tilde \chi_i$. \end{rem} Observe that this general Fermat's principle can be applied even to get some results in a purely Riemannian setting.
+As a final application, observe that the generalized Fermat's principle can be \bw even applied \ew in a purely Riemannian setting.
 Given a Riemannian manifold $(M,h)$, $x_0\in M$ and $\alpha:(\bar a,\bar b)\rightarrow M$ a smooth embedded curve, let us introduce the following two spaces of paths between $x_0$ and ${\rm Im}(\alpha)$: